AluciTech/aluci-label/README.md

   - Small Language Models (SLMs) instead of general-purpose LLMs when appropriate
   - Efficient algorithms *(e.g., Binary search, quick sort)*
   - Adequate data structure *(e.g., Tree)*

+## 6. Review & Approval Process

+Projects seeking Aluci's label will undergo a review process by the Aluci labeling committee to ensure compliance with these criteria.
+Approval will be granted based on adherence to the outlined standards.
+Once approved, the project will receive the Aluci label and be featured in the Aluci hub.

+## Conclusion

+Aluci's label is designed to uphold high standards in open-source projects, and is still evolving.
+We welcome feedback and suggestions from the community to refine these criteria further.

+We look forward to reviewing your projects for Aluci labeling!